 Dress Code: Clean and appropriately worn clothes are required at all times.
 Nametags are to be worn in the VTH at all times.
 You are required to carry a stethoscope, thermometer, pen light, a watch (digital or second hand) and bandage scissors in the VTH.

 It is your responsibility to purchase and launder purchased clothing.
-We ask that each of you procure two pair of Big Dutch bib overalls or coveralls (Pella Products, Inc., 835 Broadway, PO Box 217, Pella, Iowa 50219; telephone 515-628-3092).
-If, as a class, you would cooperate and order the same style and color in quantity, there is a discount available from Pella Products, Inc. You do not have to buy from this company, but the color, quality, and style must be the same.
+We ask that each of you procure two pair of green duck bib overalls or coveralls (e.g. from Pella Products).
+Pella Products offers group discounts if, as a class, you want to coordinate your order.
 Shoes should be of a type that can be dipped into antiseptic solutions and sufficient to reduce injury if stepped on by an animal.

 Scrubs are required in surgery.
 Surgery scrub suits will be worn in the operating rooms together with shoe covers at all times.
 Caps and masks will be worn as required.
 Surgical scrub suits are not to be worn out of the operating room unless under coveralls or lab coats.
 For field service you will need coveralls and boots (spare coveralls should be available to replace dirty ones).
 Upon return from a field service call, students must change their clothes and sanitize or change boots before working in the VTH.
 This dress code requirement is designed to present students as professionals.
 No other type of clothing will be allowed for 4th year students in the hospital.

 Professionalism and Conduct: Be punctual and dress and behave in a professional manner.
 Address all Veterinary Teaching Hospital Clinicians as Doctor; and if you have a preference for the way you would like to be addressed (e.g., Mr. Smith, Ms. Jones, etc.,) tell people.

 Discussions regarding cases in the presence of the owner or client are encouraged only when prompted by the clinician in charge.